by Amy Scholten, MPH

 Myocarditis can lead to heart failure.

-It is not possible to avoid all myocarditis.
-To decrease risk of infection that could lead to myocarditis:
+It is not possible to prevent all myocarditis.
+To lower the risk of infection that could lead to myocarditis:

 American Heart Association

 Myocarditis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/myocarditis .
 Accessed September 6, 2021.

 Myocarditis.
 Health—Johns Hopkins Medicine wesbite.
 Available at: https://www.hopkinsmedicine.org/health/conditions-and-diseases/myocarditis.
 Accessed September 6, 2021.

 Tschöpe C, Ammirati E, et al. Myocarditis and inflammatory cardiomyopathy: current evidence and future directions.
 Nat Rev Cardiol.
 2021;18(3):169-193.